MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/known-issues.md

 ## Recalibrating takes you back to the first step

-If you’re using the Microsoft HoloLens application, and you select the **Alignment** button from any step to recalibrate your HoloLens, after recalibrating, you’ll land on the first step of your guide.
+If you’re using the [!include[cc-microsoft](../includes/cc-microsoft.md)] HoloLens application, and you select the **Alignment** button from any step to recalibrate your HoloLens, after recalibrating, you’ll land on the first step of your guide.
 This is by design.
 You (or the operator) will want to recheck all steps after recalibrating, as this can change hologram alignment.

 ## Voice commands not tested thoroughly